 - ...
 "We warned."
 Normal diplomacy is starting to look like treason.
 Or, at least, it gives rise to suspicion.
 You know, people are people.
 Very few people in this situation wants to be a hero and do those things that are required in diplomacy to discuss, experiment, to show some flexibility, saying "you me - I told you."
 It all becomes very difficult.

-Therefore, in the interests of the administration of Trump, of course, that these investigations are over, and as soon as possible.
-That all that is, was, honestly put on the table, and to this end has come.
+Therefore, in the interests of the Trump administration, of course, that these investigations are completed and as soon as possible.
+That all that is, it was honestly put on the table, and that this was the end.
 There will always be people who will not be satisfied with this.
-But now it is a bleeding wound.
-And what happens is that, on the one hand, they can not find the so-called "smouking gun."
-If by "smouking gun" to understand the evidence that the company Trump directly coordinated with Russia any hacker attacks and other Russian actions, which may be considered as interference in the American elections.
-Here it has no just could not prove it, but I did not see it and no evidence.
+But now it's a bleeding wound.
+And what happens is, on the one hand, they can not find the so-called "smokking gang".
+If by "smokking gan" understand the evidence that Trump company directly coordinated with Russia some attacks of hackers and other Russian actions that can be considered as interference in the American elections.
+Nobody has not been able to prove this yet, but I have not seen any evidence of this either.

 But, on the other hand, every day there's some new revelations, some things, which in themselves can be quite trivial.
 "Paul Monofort worked with Oleg Deripaska."
 How many people in American business worked with him?
 Russia do not blame the fact that it helped Hillary Clinton accused that helped Trump.
 And so begin any contacts between the people associated with the administration of Russia, to look like a very predrassuditelnogo or at least very suspicious.

-And it creates a problem for Trump, because he lived for many years in a large business.
-He operated in many countries around it was a lot of people, one way or another, had some contacts with Russian and even some deal with Russia.
-And when every day something new about it appears when you look at it from the point of view of an ordinary American practice, you say, and that this has happened, that the enemies of Russia?
-Especially if we are talking about what happened, for example, in 2008-2010 year, the Obama administration strongly encourages interaction with Russia and the political and business.
+And this creates a problem for Trump, because he lived for many years in big business.
+He operated in many countries, around him there were many people who somehow had some kind of contacts with Russia or even some deals with Russia.
+And when every day something new about this happens, if you look at it from the point of view of the usual American practice, will you say, what happened, that Russia is an enemy?
+Especially when it comes to what happened, say, in the 2008-2010 year, when the Obama administration strongly encouraged interaction with Russia, both political and business.

 On the one hand, and what's wrong with that.
 But look is not in terms of the standards of the time, but in terms of standards that tries to formulate the opposition Trump today.
 When the usual banal contacts when it comes to members of the Trump team, are extremely objectionable.
 Even in the case Monoforta.
 After all, its relationship with Deripaska had long before Monofort somehow was associated with Trump's team.

-Therefore, it seems to me that the administration Trump is very important not to impede objective investigation, strive to ensure that everything that can be found, it has been posted on the table.
+Therefore, it seems to me that it is very important for the Trump administration not to obstruct an objective investigation, to strive to ensure that everything that can be found is laid out on the table.
 There are always people who want more.
-But that in terms of objective standards did not seem that the administration is trying to hide something.
-But at the same time, if someone is trying to use this situation in order to bring national secrets, the president and his Minister of Justice still have all the power to give instructions to the law enforcement bodies to put an end to this.
+But that from the point of view of objective standards it does not look that the administration is trying to hide something.
+But at the same time, if someone tries to use this situation in order to betray national secrets, then the president and his minister of justice still have all the powers to instruct law enforcement agencies to put an end to this.

 Because in the current situation this administration is tested for strength.
 And it in no case do not need to go to the unconstitutional actions.
 But, on the other hand, it must be able to not even defend himself, and the American system of democratic governance based on the rule of law.
 Administration should be able to defend themselves.